isadays/isadays/README.md

 ![GitHub Logo](https://github.com/isadays/isadays/blob/main/CodeCogsEqn.png)

 I build and develop data analysis (and exploratory analysis) in Python and R to identify patterns.
-I study artificial neural networks architectures to improve the models accuracy.
+I study artificial neural network architectures to improve the models' accuracy.
 I love to simulate and interpret nature through equations and codes.

 ## Skills